MANHEP/maf-helpdesk/noether_batch_system.md

 ## What is Noether?

-[Noether](https://jwa.org/encyclopedia/article/noether-emmy) is an experimental Linux cluster being made available to members of the HEP Group for exploratory batch and interactive high-throughput computation.
+[Noether](https://jwa.org/encyclopedia/article/noether-emmy) is a Linux compute cluster being made available to members of the HEP Group for exploratory high-throughput computation.

 The cluster presently consists of a login node, which can be accessed from the internet, job-scheduling nodes, which are private to the cluster, and seven work-nodes, which are available to end users via the login node.
 The work-nodes have the following specification: 16 Intel Xeon 2.6 GHz cores, 64 GB main memory, 850 GB fast local storage.
 Home directories and per-Lab data areas are available on two shared network volumes, each having a total initial capacity of 15TB.